Opendoor (OPEN)

 Although Opendoor’s full-year earnings are still negative, it reduced its losses and improved its EPS by 33.6% annually over the last five years.
 The next few quarters will be critical for assessing its long-term profitability.

-In Q1, Opendoor reported EPS at negative $0.12, up from negative $0.16 in the same quarter last year.
-This print beat analysts’ estimates by 7.7%.
-Over the next 12 months, Wall Street is optimistic.
-Analysts forecast Opendoor’s full-year EPS of negative $0.52 will reach break even.
+In Q3, Opendoor reported EPS of negative $0.12, down from negative $0.11 in the same quarter last year.
+This print missed analysts’ estimates.
+Over the next 12 months, Wall Street expects Opendoor to improve its earnings losses.
+Analysts forecast its full-year EPS of negative $0.44 will advance to negative $0.36.

 8. Cash Is King

+While Opendoor posted positive free cash flow this quarter, the broader story hasn’t been so clean.
 Over the last two years, Opendoor’s demanding reinvestments to stay relevant have drained its resources, putting it in a pinch and limiting its ability to return capital to investors.
-Its free cash flow margin averaged negative 7.4%, meaning it lit $7.40 of cash on fire for every $100 in revenue.
+Its free cash flow margin averaged negative 2.1%, meaning it lit $2.08 of cash on fire for every $100 in revenue.

 9. Balance Sheet Risk